sillsdev/languageforge-lexbox/README.md

 ### Optional setup

-If you want to test Send & Recieve execute `setup.sh` or `setup.bat`, to create the Sena 3 repo for the seed project.
-You may also need to add the following line to your `/etc/hosts` or `C:\Windows\system32\drivers\etc\hosts` file:
+You may need to add the following line to your `/etc/hosts` or `C:\Windows\system32\drivers\etc\hosts` file:

 ```
+127.0.0.1 resumable.localhost
-127.0.0.1 hgresumable
+127.0.0.1 hg.localhost
 ```

 If you want to test out Honeycomb traces, you will need to set the `HONEYCOMB_API_KEY` environment variable in